aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 ```

-## **Paragraph Indent**
+## **Set Paragraph Indent**
-This page will illustrate how we can manage paragraph indent.
-We will see how developers can use this feature of Aspose.Slides for .NET.
-Please follow the steps below to manage the paragraph indent using Aspose.Slides for .NET:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
-1. Obtain the reference of a slide by using its Position.
+1. Access the relevant slide's reference through its index.
-1. Add a Rectangle shape in the slide.
+1. Add a rectangle [autoshape](https://reference.aspose.com/slides/net/aspose.slides/iautoshape/) to the slide.
-1. Add a TextFrame with three Paragraphs in the Rectangle.
+1. Add a [TextFrame](https://reference.aspose.com/slides/net/aspose.slides/textframe/) with three paragraphs to the rectangle autoshape.
-1. Hide the Lines of the Rectangle.
+1. Hide the rectangle lines.
-1. Set indent of each Paragraph using its BulletOffset property.
+1. Set the indent for each [Paragraph](https://reference.aspose.com/slides/net/aspose.slides/paragraph/) through their BulletOffset property.
 1. Write the modified presentation as a PPT file.

 This C# code shows you how to set a paragraph indent: